 5. Determine—and communicate—a hierarchy of action

 When discussing accountabilities, it is essential to know which items should be given the highest priority.
-To deliver on a relatively unimportant commitment at the expense of an important one is a poor use of time.
-No one person can do every single thing all at once.
-Therefore, accountabilities must be organized hierarchically.
+Delivering on a relatively unimportant commitment at the expense of a more important one could be fatal.
+Therefore, before beginning tasks, spend time organizing accountabilities hierarchically, and ensure that they are aligned with the goals set by your organization, your leader, and yourself.

 6. Consistently deliver on the details